Causal Reasoning Meets Visual Representation Learning: A Prospective Study: More Detailed Discussions

 \subsection{Large-scale Benchmarks and Evaluation Pipeline}

-Although causal reasoning has burgeoned for many spatial-temporal learning tasks, most of the existing evaluation datasets are still traditional datasets for correlation learning without proper large-scale benchmarking dataset and pipelines to support fair and transparent evaluations of emerging research contributions.
-The only existing causal datasets discussed in aforementioned sections have limited scale and lack comprehensive evaluation standards for causal reasoning.
-Therefore, more large-scale benchmark datasets and pipelines for specific spatial-temporal representation learning tasks should be considered in the future research.
+Although causal reasoning has been burgeoned for many visual learning tasks, most of the existing evaluation datasets are still traditional datasets for correlation learning without proper large-scale benchmarking datasets and pipelines to support fair and transparent evaluations of emerging research contributions.
+The only existing causal datasets discussed in the above sections have limited scale and lack comprehensive evaluation standards for causal reasoning.
+Therefore, more large-scale benchmark datasets and pipelines for specific visual representation learning tasks should be considered in future research.